vikramuppala/WSL-Utils/USAGE.md

 3. Create a configs folder under src/main/resources which contains property files of all environments.Ex:dev,sit,uat,pref and prod.
 4. Use Constants.java and UpdateMuleDeployProperties.java as same and keep these two utilities under src/main/java floder.
 5. Use the existing pom.xml file and change the artifactId and groupId according to the requirement.
-6. Open command prompt and point to project location
+6. Open command prompt and point to project location.
-7. Execute the below command
+7. Execute the below command.

 	mvn clean install -DmuleProjectDirectory=<path where mule project is located>  -Dskip.updatedeployproperties=false